2019 Women's World Cup: USWNT Match Schedule, Odds And Things To Know

-(CBS Local/CBS New York)- The 2019 FIFA Women’s World Cup kicks off this Friday, June 7th at 3 p.m.
-Eastern time, when host country France takes on South Korea at Parc de Princes Stadium in Paris in Group A play.
+(CBS Local/CBS New York)- The 2019 FIFA Women’s World Cup kicks off today at 3 p.m.
+Eastern time, when host country France takes on South Korea at Parc des Princes in Paris in Group A play.
 The United States Women’s National team will begin its defense of the 2015 title the following Tuesday, June 11th at Stade Auguste-Delaune against Thailand.
 Jill Ellis’ squad looks to earn the fourth World Cup title in U.S. history and become the second country to win it in back-to-back cycles.

 Ranked #1 in the world heading into the tournament, the team has had a strong 2019 so far, going 7-1-2, with the only loss coming back on January 19th to France.
 In more recent matches, the team has been even better, recording four straight shutouts against Belgium, South Africa, New Zealand and Mexico.
 Across those four matches, the team scored 17 goals.